wasp-lang/wasp/web/docs/advanced/jobs.md

   - `jobArgs: Input`
   - `executorOptions: object`

-  Submits a `job` to be executed by an executor, optionally passing in a JSON job argument your job handler function will receive, and executor-specific submit options.
+  Submits a Job to be executed by an executor, optionally passing in a JSON job argument your job handler function receives, and executor-specific submit options.

  <Tabs groupId="js-ts">
  <TabItem value="js" label="JavaScript">